GSA/piv-guides/Template-2.md

 ## Bulleted and Numbered Lists

-Use two spaces, an asterisk, plus one space to start a bullet list.   use the dash, followed by two spaces.
+Use two spaces, an asterisk, plus one space to start a bullet list.

   * Bullet 1 (Indent 2 spaces, plus an asterisk and 1 space.)
   * Bullet 2